rishabh6398/Jarvis-AI/README.md

 OpenAI GPT-3: An advanced natural language processing model used for generating contextually relevant responses.

 ## Deployment
-The application can be deployed to various platforms, such as Heroku, Glitch, or Vercel, to make it publicly accessible.
-Choose the platform that best suits your requirements and follow the deployment instructions provided by the platform.
+The application is deployed on Glitch and can be deployed further using the Glitch console.

 ## Getting Started
 To run the application locally, follow these steps: